 Agile and Waterfall are two common project management approaches.
 Waterfall is one of the most traditional project management frameworks.
-Agile methodology evolved in the early 2000s as a more flexible alternative for projects with abstract constraints.
+Agile methodology evolved in the early 2000s as a more flexible alternative for projects with abstract [#section-one]constraints.[#section-one]

 Waterfall takes a linear approach with extensive planning upfront, where every step of a project occurs in sequential order.
 Each step must be completed in full before the next step can begin.
 Projects are often divided into stages that focus on major milestones and big deliverables.
-It’s ideal for projects that have set paths with clearly defined parameters.
+It’s ideal for projects that have set paths with clearly defined [#section-two]parameters.[#section-two]

 Agile, on the other hand, is an iterative approach that focuses on continuous deliverables by completing multiple project phases or tasks simultaneously.
 Projects can be broken up into many smaller cycles or ‘sprints’ that evolve as the work progresses.
 It prioritizes speed and adaptability, allowing for constant feedback and flexibility.